josh-collinsworth/sveltekit-blog-starter/README.md

 That should do it on a host like Netlify or Vercel.
 Or, if you prefer, you can run `npm run build` to generate the static files, then upload those (they'll be generated into a `build` folder).

 Use `npm run preview` _after_ a build to preview the built site.

+## To do:

+- Add a mobile nav menu
+- Add pagination to category routes

 ## Further documentation